afcarl/environments/readme.md

 ```

-To inherit from `Environment`, one only needs to overrides the method
+To inherit from `Environment`, one only needs to override the method
-`_execute`, that is expected to receive a motor signal and return a sensory
+`_execute`, that expects to receive a motor signal and return a sensory
 signal.
-This method is called by `Environment.execute`, that assign an uuid
+This method is called by `Environment.execute`, that automatically
-automatically to the feedback using the standart library `uuid` module.
+assign an uuid to the feedback using the standart library `uuid` module.
 Let's
 create a simple environment.

 ```python